elastic/examples/Security_Analytics/ssh_analysis/README.md

 To run a watch over the full dataset, either:

-* Execute the following command from the `ssh_analysis` directory to execute a specific watch
+* Execute the following command from the `ssh_analysis` directory to execute a specific watch.
+For all dashboards to function, all watches will need to be executed.

 ```shell
 ./run_watch <name of watch> <username> <password>